MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-actions.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

-This article lists the available prebuilt actions grouped by their general purpose:
+This article lists the actions defined in the Bot Framework SDK, grouped by their general purpose.

 - [Responding to users](#activities)
 <!-- - [Requesting user input](#requesting-user-input) -->